rayners/mt-plugin-id-shorts/README.md

 but a single blog can have a custom 404 or can be served for a different domain, for example.

+If the [Clean Sweep](https://github.com/endevver/mt-plugin-cleansweep) plugin is installed, ID Shorts will redirect to that instead of the 404 page, allowing Clean Sweep a chance to do its thing and guess at the intended URL or redirect to a 404.

 ## Credits